 Reasons Why Your Cat May Have Dandruff

-Rather than being a disease in itself, dandruff is a symptom of another condition.
+Rather than being a disease in itself, dandruff can be a symptom of another condition.
 In most cases, cat dandruff is harmless.
 However, if you notice a concerning amount of flaking skin and/or other alarming symptoms, you should have the condition checked out by your vet.

 Some common reasons for cat dandruff include: